ThibautBremand/2D-MMORPG-server/README.md

 - Run: *go run main.go*
 - Make sure you have data in your *Character* and *Gamemap* PostgreSQL tables.

 Please follow the steps detailed in the client's Readme file in order to correctly deploy the client.
+Please also follow the steps in the characters and gamemaps creation interfaces' Readme in order to correctly deploy them as well.

 ## 2k20 Reborn!
 This project is a new version of this one made in PHP with Symfony, in 2015: